CloudMonkeyCoding/Slay-The-GPT/chrome_extension/README.md

   the cached full envelope before composing the message.
 The generated prompt is shown in the "Last Prompt" panel and automatically submitted in the active ChatGPT tab.
-The extension waits for ChatGPT to finish responding, populates the "Send Sequence" form with the returned JSON, and when using **Plan + Execute** it immediately forwards the sequence to CommunicationMod.
+The extension waits for ChatGPT to finish responding, populates the "Send Sequence" form with the returned `PLAY CardIndex [TargetIndex]` command list, and when using **Plan + Execute** it immediately forwards the resulting actions to CommunicationMod.
 - When a card produces a hand-select prompt (for example, Burning Pact asking you to exhaust a card), the extension automatically refreshes the state after the sequence finishes.
 If the game is waiting for a choice, it will request a follow-up command from ChatGPT (up to a few attempts) or remind you to run Plan + Execute again so the exhaust target can be chosen.
 - The manual command/sequence/log forms remain available below if you need to issue ad-hoc actions outside the automated workflow.
+The sequence textarea accepts plain-text commands (for example, `PLAY 2 1` or `END`) and still understands the older JSON array/object format if you prefer it.